-Currently, 15 Irish Jesuits live and work in communities in Africa and Asia: nine are in Zambia, one in Zimbabwe, three in Hong Kong and two in Japan.
+Currently, 10 Irish Jesuits live and work in communities in Africa, Asia and the Middle East: six are in Zambia-Malawi, one in Syria, two in Hong Kong and one in Japan.
 We remain committed to facilitating their work overseas and to being a point of contact in Ireland for them and their families.

 Our vision is a just and humane world based on Gospel values and Ignatian Spirituality.

 To support Jesuit works in the service of people who are marginalised, disadvantaged and living in poverty.